 7 Danes are coffee lovers

 And last but not least, my favorite Copenhagen fun fact: On the list of countries with the highest coffee consumption, Denmark takes #7 with 5.3 kg per capita, which comes to about 1.5 cups per day.
 This explains the high number of excellent coffee shops in Copenhagen – make sure to stop at one and have a cup of outstanding coffee – like most of Scandinavia, Denmark’s baristas take pride in preparing exclusively high-quality cups of Joe.
-And if you are a coffee lover too, here are 8 coffee shops in Copenhagen you need to visit!
+And if you are a coffee lover too, Erin shares 10 amazing coffee shops in Copenhagen here.